O1sims/Sukasa/README.md

 ```
 Likewise, the application can be brought down with `bash build.sh down`.

-By default, the main Sukasa application will run on port `3000`, the API and backend components are on port `5000`, the ElasticSearch database is accessible on port `9200` and Kibana is on port `5601`.
+By default, the main Sukasa application is accessible on port `3000`, the API and backend components are on port `5000`, the ElasticSearch database is run on port `9200`, Kibana is on port `5601` and Redis is run on port `6379`.
 The `docker-compose.yml` can be altered to allow these services to run on different ports.
 Swagger API documentation can be found at `localhost:5000/swagger/`.

 Environmental variables for the application can be changed in the `docker-compose.yml` file.